John Alexander McDougall: Early life

-John Alexander McDougall was born May 20, 1854 in Oakwood, Canada West (now Ontario) to Alexander J. McDougall and Janet Cummings.
+John Alexander McDougall was born May 20, 1854, in Oakwood, Canada West (now Ontario) to Alexander J. McDougall and Janet Cummings.
 His father died in 1867 when John was thirteen.
 He left school and worked to support his family.

 In 1873, he moved to Fort Garry (now Winnipeg) where he worked as a fur trader and completed his education at Manitoba College.
 In 1877 this work brought him to Edmonton, where he decided to settle, but not before returning to Ontario in 1878 to marry his high school sweetheart, Lovisa Jane Amey (1878-1943), with whom he had three sons and three daughters.
-The pair settled in Edmonton in 1879, where McDougall commenced trading furs in competition with the Hudson's Bay Company.
+The pair settled in Edmonton in 1879, where McDougall went into business, trading furs in competition with the Hudson's Bay Company, soon opening a general store.

 In 1881, he was one of ten Edmontonians to guarantee the five hundred dollar annual salary of the settlement's first schoolteacher.

 He became a justice of the peace in 1885.

 Business career

 McDougall ran a general store in Edmonton starting in 1879.
-Soon he began to specialize in buying and selling furs.
+He specialized in buying and selling furs.

 John McDougall was the first president of the Edmonton Board of Trade, in 1889.

 In 1896, McDougall joined with fellow Edmonton pioneer businessman Richard Secord and founded McDougall & Secord.
 This business advertised itself as "general merchants, wholesale and retail; buyers and exporters of raw furs; dealers in land scrip and north west lands; outfitters for survey parties, traders, trappers, miners and others for the north, and suppliers for country stores."
 The two ran the company until 1907, when they sold it.

-Besides the fur trade, McDougall & Secord did a major business in buying Metis scrip and re-selling it at a profit.
-Sometimes a scrip, a mere scrap paper, could be obtained for a bottle of whiskey, then could be used to obtain 160 acres of choice farmland which then sold for $2 an acre.
+Besides the fur trade, McDougall & Secord did a major business in buying Metis scrip and re-selling them at a profit.
+Sometimes a scrip, a mere scrap paper, could be obtained for a bottle of whiskey, then could be used to obtain 160 acres of choice farmland, which then sold for $2 an acre.
 Alleged schemes that Secord used to secure scrip at that time are described in Rob Houle's research "Richard Henry Secord and Metis Scrip Speculation" (June 2016), available on-line.

 With this business and their other lines, McDougall and Secord became millionaires by the time Alberta became a province in 1905.

-In 1907, the two went into business as a financial house and mortgage corporation called McDougall & Secord, Limited.
+In 1907, the two formed a financial house and mortgage corporation called McDougall & Secord, Limited.
 McDougall operated this company until his death, when its leadership was taken over by his son John Charles McDougall.
 It has now been closed permanently.